Hoyasumii/bee-movie/README.md

 It was so stingin' stripey!

-And that's not what they eat
+And that's not what they eat.